 Some years ago, I read that in San Francisco over fifty percent of robberies daily were connected with phones.
 Sixty-seven percent of robberies in San Francisco included phones.
 I read that some fool had two phones and his wallet stolen from him near 14th Street and Sánchez in San Francisco.
 He was texting at around midnight near that intersection.
 Right after he sent his text message, two guys approached him and robbed him at gunpoint and wanted everything he had on him.
 He said he was texting to someone about a block away.
 Why didn’t he just call them?
 He claimed his text was a business transaction.
 Or was he really on a sex app texting someone for a sex hookup?
 Phone zombies walk by my apartment building late at night and I’ll happen to look out the window and see them walking by and I see their gadget screen lit up and they’re texting not even looking around or looking where they’re going or looking behind them.
 It’s as if most phone zombies live under the illusion that by having their phone in hand that this will protect them from any trouble on the street as if they’re in the safety and comfort of their living room.
 They’re just as stupid as those phone zombies wearing earbuds and playing music late at night and unable to hear anyone coming up behind them.
 But stupid is in here in the US.

-I also have to assume that the gadget addicts fully support the continued gentrification of San Francisco and support the flow of two-story tall (with blackened windows) tech shuttles we see on a M-F basis pouring into San Francisco in the evening from the tech jobs in Silicon Valley, because people’s gadget addiction directly feeds the tech industry.
-Chau.—rosa barrio
+I also have to assume that the phone zombies fully support the continued raping/gentrification of San Francisco by the predatory Tech Industrial Complex and support the flow of two-story tall, blackened windows tech shuttles pouring into San Francisco in the evening M-F from the techie jobs in Silicon Valley, because the phone zombies’ phones and addiction directly feeds the tech industry.
+Chau.—el barrio rosa